Maura Calsyn

 Deputy Administrator for Innovation and Partnership

-Ms. Cronin also has served in a variety of other roles at HHS, including with the FDA, CMS and the Office of the National Coordinator for Health IT (ONC), where she coordinated health IT programs and policies associated with health care payment and delivery system reform.
+Ms. Cronin also has served in a variety of other roles at HHS, including with the FDA, CMS and the Office of the National Coordinator for Health IT, where she coordinated health IT programs and policies associated with health care payment and delivery system reform.

-Director, National Institute on Disability, Independent Living, and Rehabilitation Research
+Acting Director, National Institute on Disability, Independent Living, and Rehabilitation Research and Chair of the Interagency Committee on Disability Research

 Deputy Administrator for Policy and Evaluation

-Vicki Gottlich leads the Center for Policy and Evaluation and serves as the senior policy advisor to the ACL Administrator, Principal Deputy Administrator and the agency.
-She oversees the evaluation of, and reporting on, the performance of ACL programs; the provision of technical assistance on performance measurement to ACL grantees; and assisting ACL’s organizational units in developing operational plans that include measurable objectives and performance indicators.
-She also oversees the coordination of policy activities across ACL and the review of departmental policies and guidance related to health and human services.
-Her center's policy development relates to the promotion of community living, including quality measurement of long-term services and supports, and implementation of policies related to person-centered planning.
+Elliot Kennedy leads the Center for Policy and Evaluation and serves as the senior policy advisor to the ACL Administrator, Principal Deputy Administrator and the agency.
+He oversees the evaluation of, and reporting on, the performance of ACL programs; the provision of technical assistance on performance measurement to ACL grantees; and assisting ACL’s organizational units in developing operational plans that include measurable objectives and performance indicators.
+He also oversees the coordination of policy activities across ACL and the review of departmental policies and guidance related to health and human services.
+His center's policy development relates to the promotion of community living, including quality measurement of long-term services and supports, and implementation of policies related to person-centered planning.

 Christine Phillips